-The information model requires a standard attribute type (or possibly more than one) for each box in Figure 4:
+The information model requires a standard attribute type (or possibly more than one) for each box in Figure 10:

 - o Hardware Component: the value identifies the hardware type.
-For example, it may consist of the make and model number. - Hardware Instance: the value, together with the Hardware Component value, uniquely identifies the hardware instance.
+For example, it may consist of the make and model number. - o Hardware Instance: the value, together with the Hardware Component value, uniquely identifies the hardware instance.
 For example, it may be a manufacturer-assigned serial number.
-This notion might not apply to all virtual hardware components. - Software Component: the value identifies a unit of software.
+This notion might not apply to all virtual hardware components. - o Software Component: the value identifies a unit of software.
 Each installable piece of software should be separately identifiable.

 For example, this might be a Software Identifier (SWID).
-Therefore, a software inventory for an endpoint should be expressed as an Endpoint Attribute Assertion. - o Software Instance: the value describes how the software component is installed and configured.
+Therefore, a software inventory for an endpoint should be expressed as an Endpoint Attribute Assertion.